 - iOS App Debut: After Ice, iTunes Store, Apr 20, 2017 After Nature, TwoThirtyOne Projects, New York City, NY, USA

 - Field Notes: Omega Block I, Russo Gallery, Dartmouth College, Hanover, NH, USA

 Selected Group Exhibitions

-- Indicators: Artists On Climate Change, Storm King Arts Center, New Windsor, NY, USA
+- Indicators: Artists on Climate Change, Storm King Art Center, New Windsor, NY, USA

 - Wisdom & Nature, Le Ciel Foundation, PHILLIPS Paris, rue du Bac, Sept 18 - 22, 2017